ISHRS 2022 CME Webinar

 The live online webinar will occur on the date and time as noted.
 The live program will be recorded and available for viewing on demand until Dec.
 31, 2022.

-This 2-hour CME activity is a live webinar which will be recorded with the intention to be re-watched or viewed as on-demand education.
-This webinar is being conducted to provide physicians knowledge on a broad range of unusual clinical topics that may be encountered in the clinical practice of a hair restoration physician and that could impact their clinical management of these conditions as listed in the program.
-As a result of this activity, learners will be able to gain more knowledge in current practices to manage the wide gamut of hair-loss conditions including but not limited to scarring hair losses, traumatic hair loss, FUE reversal, eyebrow hair transplant with FUE, transgender hair restoration, etc. The online live component will include presentations, panel discussion, and audience participation via verbal questions and discussion, typing chat Q&A and polling.
+This 2.5-hour CME activity is a live webinar which will be recorded with the intention to be re-watched or viewed as on-demand education.
+The program is intended for Intermediate-to-Advanced hair transplant physicians.
+This webinar is being conducted to provide physicians knowledge regarding decision-making in hair transplantation.
+Advanced approaches to achieve best aesthetic results will be addressed.
+As a result of this activity, learners will be able to recognize the importance of recipient site geometry; appropriate balance in deciding number of hair follicles to transplant; treatment of scars with hair transplantation; advanced options to restore eyebrows, beards; discussion of robotic recipient site creation; and other sophisticated techniques to overcome challenges in hair transplantation.
+The online live component will include presentations, panel discussion, and audience participation via verbal questions and discussion, typing chat Q&A and polling.